ybenitezf/cdk_polylith/README.md

+## Monorepo architecture for Python code with Polylith and Poetry

+By: Yoel Benitez Fonseca

+Review and Corrections by: Robmay S. Garcia

-In this article we will see a way to achieve a "monorepo" architecture for the code using [Polylith](https://polylith.gitbook.io/polylith/) philosophy and a couple of [poetry](https://python-poetry.org/docs/) plugins to achieve this in a Python CDK applications.
+This article explores a technique or methodology for achieving a "monorepo" architecture for code by leveraging the [Polylith](https://polylith.gitbook.io/polylith/) philosophy, along with a few [poetry](https://python-poetry.org/docs/) plugins, for implementation in Python CDK applications.

 ---

 ## Requirements

-As advertised go ahead and install poetry and the plugins:
+Let's go ahead and get our dependencies installed for poetry and the plugins:

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -